-You Would Never Guess
+You Would Never Guess Who Were Heros

 Some people have been a bit offended that the actor, Lee Marvin, is buried in a grave alongside 3 and 4 star generals at Arlington National Cemetery.
 His marker gives his name, rank (PVT) and service (USMC).
 Nothing else.
 Here's a guy who was only a famous movie star who served his time, why the heck does he rate burial with these guys???